dikyardiyanto17/todo-frontend/README.md

 ### Todo Modal

 **Description** : You can input a title, set priority, add multiple tasks, and set a deadline.
 The deadline background color changes as it gets closer to the deadline.
+To adding the Todo list task, press enter button to add the task.

 ![Todomodal](https://github.com/dikyardiyanto17/todo-frontend/raw/main/src/assets/picture/todo-3.png)